mosip/documentation/docs/Auth-SpringBoot-User-Guide.md

 @RequestMapping(value = "/api/reference", method = RequestMethod.GET)
 ```

 There are few more methods available apart from hasAnyRole like hasRole.
-Look in to the [@PreAuthorize](//docs.spring.io/spring-security/site/docs/3.0.x/reference/el-access.html) documentation for more details.
+Look in to the [@PreAuthorize](https://docs.spring.io/spring-security/site/docs/3.0.x/reference/el-access.html) documentation for more details.

 **Note:** Now we support only hasRole and hasAnyRole methods.

 ## Use restTemplate for Http calls

-To make any kind of HTTP or HTTPS calls to a mosip's micro service that also injected the [AuthAdapter](Auth-Adapter.md), use the standard RestTemplate capabilities as shown below.
+To make any kind of HTTP or HTTPS calls to a mosip's micro service that also injected the Auth Adapter, use the standard RestTemplate capabilities as shown below.

 * Intially autowire the RestTemplate in the class where you are going to make an API call.